The trap of ATS screening

 Matching Your CV to Selection Criteria is Essential

-Applicant Tracking Systems (ATS) typically screen CVs and cover letters for keywords, phrases, or topics found in the job description.
-Should your CV or cover letter not correspond with these keywords and criteria, the ATS will likely disregard your application, even if you're objectively well-suited for the role.
+ATS typically screen CVs and cover letters for keywords, phrases, and topics aligned with the position’s selection criteria.
+If your documents fail to reflect these requirements, the system is very likely to disregard your application, even if you are objectively well-qualified for the role.

-Furthermore, ATS technology can evaluate CVs and application documents against specific selection criteria, such as achievements, experience, education, or skills.
-While this process aids employers in identifying highly suitable candidates, it poses challenges for applicants who may not have clearly showcased their pertinent qualifications or experiences in their documents.
+Many ATS platforms now use artificial intelligence to assess CVs and application documents against defined selection criteria, such as achievements, experience, education, and skills.
+While this helps employers identify strong candidates efficiently, it can disadvantage applicants who have not clearly articulated their relevant qualifications or experience in line with the role requirements.

 It is estimated that up to 70% of CVs are rejected during the ATS screening process.
 ATS algorithms are designed to swiftly and reliably identify the most qualified candidates for a job, and many CVs routinely fail to match the job description, keywords or selection criteria.